 Do you remember the saying “failing to plan is planning to fail”?
 It may have become cliche, but maybe it’s because a ridiculous number of people have needed to hear that piece of advice over the years.
 Do yourself a favor and start with a plan of action.

 It’s understandable that you may want to spend the least amount of money as possible, when you’re just starting out.
 The majority of entrepreneurs tend to operate on the frugal side, at the beginning of building a business.
 A small percentage of people take the time to conduct market research, save money, and begin their business ahead of the game.
 This group of people are usually the ones who succeed in beating out their competition.
 The reason is because they don’t cut corners.
-You can be successful in building your brand using frugal habits, but success is not guaranteed when you skip the step of laying a solid foundation.
+You can be successful in building your brand using frugal habits, but success is not guaranteed when you skip the step of laying a solid business foundation.
 You should be careful, pay close attention to what needs to be done for your efforts to be successful.
 Feel free to get creative in how you accomplish these things, but never cut corners thinking you’re taking the easy way out.
 It could have negative effects on your business in the long run.

 Listening to Friends And Family